Outside Raleigh

 When you purchase food locally, it enables you to have a relationship with the farmer who produces your food and who can tell you exactly how your food is grown, processed and harvested.
 You can ask questions and often get samples to taste.

-On my photo adventure day with David, I met a husband and wife at one of the market booths selling all types of products related healthy-food-1to honey, from beeswax and candles to big jars of unfiltered honey.
+On my photo adventure day with David, I met a husband and wife at one of the market booths selling all types of products related to honey, from beeswax and candles to big jars of unfiltered honey.
 Their newborn baby was there with them and they were happily doing business.
 At all the farmers markets we visited, it was impressive to see the many families both shopping together and working together as vendors.

 Think about turning your shopping trip into a teaching opportunity.
 The kids can learn that certain crops are seasonal and that their favorite strawberries taste amazingly better direct from the local strawberry farm.
 They can taste fresh-made apple cider in the Fall, and discover the year-round variety of vegetables —and maybe even eat some!
 So round up your family and head out to make some memories at a farmers market this week, and remember to share a picture and caption on social media—with the hashtag #buylocal.